gerassimos/kgs/docs/K_S2_First_kubectl_commands.md

 #
 ```
 > Note
-> The `-it` option is used to create a terminal and attache it to the pod
+> The `-it` option is used to create a terminal and attache it to the pod.
 > We are inside the container now, we need to type `exit` to return to the node terminal

 ```console